Most states require drivers and passengers under 18 to wear helmets when operating a Polaris Slingshot.

 That requirement extends to age 25 in some areas and might apply only to passengers, and adults typically aren’t required to have this safety equipment available.

 Didn't You Try Our Quote Comparison Tool Yet?
 Save BIG by Doing it!

 In Colorado, drivers and passengers over 18 are not required to wear helmets in a Slingshot.

-Since this vehicle’s classification depends on each state, the license requirements are slightly different.
+The license requirements differ slightly since Slingshot’s classification depends on each state.
 You might need a standard driver’s license, a motorcycle endorsement, or a 3W endorsement to operate a Slingshot on public roads.

 Massachusetts explicitly requires a motorcycle endorsement to operate a Slingshot.
 Most other states allow a standard driver’s license because of the vehicle’s design, but three-wheeled rules may apply based on how each state defines an autocycle.

 Table of Content

 Is a Slingshot Considered a Car or a Motorcycle?